Ensembl/plant-scripts/phylogenomics/README.md

 cpanm JSON HTTP::Tiny
 ```

+In addition the scripts import module [PlantCompUtils.pm](./PlantCompUtils.pm),
+which is included in this folder.

 ### ens_pangene_analysis.pl

 This script can be used to analyse a clade-specific pan-gene set, with several options: